Skip to main content

 Email Professor Mark Neocleous Professor - Critique of Political Economy

 I am Professor of the Critique of Political Economy in the Department of Social and Political Sciences, having joined Brunel in 1994 in what was then a Department of Government.
 I am a critical theorist who focuses on questions of state and capital, especially as they pertain to police, security, and war.
 I also have an interest in the political imagination, especially concerning bodies, monstrosity, subjectivity, fear and death.
 I am currently working on a book called The Most Beautiful Suicide.
 In February 2025, Pacification: Social War and the Power of Police will be published with Verso.
 The Security Abolition Manifesto, co-authored as part of The Anti-Security Collective, was published in July 2024 (Red Quill Books) and can be downloaded for free here.
 The book is available in Greek translation here.
-The book will soon be available in Turkish, Spanish, Portuguese and French.
+The book will soon be available in Turkish, Spanish, Portuguese, French and Italian.
 Recent books include The Politics of Immunity (Verso, 2022).
 More detail of my research is given in the links above called 'Research' and 'Selected Publications'.
 The 'Selected Publications' section lists only my books.
 Most of my published work, including my books, is available for free on shadow libraries.
 Much of it is also available either here: or here: If there is a publication of mine that you can't find on those sites, email me and I'll do my best to provide it.
 Qualifications: PhD Philosophy (Middlesex) MSc Politics and Sociology (Birkbeck) BSc Philosophy and Sociology (City) I am currently working on a book called The Most Beautiful Suicide.
 In February 2025, Pacification: Social War and the Power of Police will be published with Verso.
 The Security Abolition Manifesto, co-authored as part of The Anti-Security Collective, was published in July 2024 (Red Quill Books) and can be downloaded for free here.
 The book is available in Greek translation here.
-The book will soon be available in Turkish, Spanish, Portuguese and French.
+The book will soon be available in Turkish, Spanish, Portuguese, French and Italian.
 Recent books include The Politics of Immunity (Verso, 2022), taking my earlier critique of security, the state, order, fear, death and the body politic in a new direction.
 An interview about The Politics of Immunity can be found on Red Medicine, here: Mark Neocleous-The Politics of Immunity A second interview about The Politics of Immunity can be found on the New Books Network, here: Mark Neocleous-The Politics of Immunity In 2021 a new edition of A Critical Theory of Police Power was published by Verso: A Critical Theory of Police Power.
 This is also available as an audiobook: Critical Theory of Police Power Audiobook Interviews about A Critical Theory of Police Power can be read: in English, here: A Plague of Blue Locusts and another in English here: A Theory of Police Power - Interview with KPFA FM in Spanish, here: The police we have is the police liberalism wants and in Greek, here: Capitalism created by police power There is also a special issue of the journal Social Justice on the book and its impact over 20 years: Social Justice Special Issue on A Critical Theory of Police Power Various books and essays are available in Chinese, Korean, Spanish, Portuguese, Russian, Greek, Turkish, French, Italian and German.
 Undergraduate Programmes Module convenor or co-convenor Reason, Unreason and the People: Political Thought from Hobbes to Freud (Yr 1) Plato's Republic (Yr 2) Karl Marx and the Critique of Political Economy (Yr 3) Administration REF co-ordinator for Politics Chair of the Board of Examiners for the Department of Arts and Humanities

 Dr Ermioni Xanthopoulou Dr Ermioni Xanthopoulou